FutureSex/LoveSound: Composition

-"FutureSex/LoveSound" incorporates elements of new wave and industrial rock into its production.
-Sheet music for the song is set in the key of F♯ minor, in common time, with a tempo of 104 beats per minute.
-Timberlake's vocal range spans from the low note of A_{3} to the high note of G#_{5}.
-Timberlake sings in a "muted whisper slink" and his distorted voice "drones" over a "very produced" beat.
-Bernard Zuel of The Sydney Morning Herald stated that Timberlake morphs into "Michael Hutchence at his most lizard-like".
-According to Spence D. of IGN, the beat is a "throwback from the future past of disco's demented dimension".
+"FutureSex/LoveSound" is a new wave song incorporating elements of industrial rock and synth-funk.
+According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, it is set in common time with a tempo of 104 beats per minute.
+It is composed in the key of F♯ minor, with Timberlake's vocal range spanning from the low note of A_{3} to the high note of G♯_{5}.
+Bernard Zuel of The Sydney Morning Herald stated Timberlake morphs into "Michael Hutchence at his most lizard-like".
+Spence D. of IGN described the beat as a "throwback from the future past of disco's demented dimension".